aleen42/PersonalWiki/projectManagement/review/review.md

 > *<strong>wrong reason</strong>: it determines the late start and late finish dates, but not the early one*

+- The main disadvantage of crashing is that it lengthens the time needed to finish a project.

+> *<strong>wrong reason</strong>: this is the main advanta*

+- A backward pass through the network diagram determines the early start and early finish dates for each activity.

+> *<strong>wrong reason</strong>: it determines the late start and late finish dates, but not the early one*

+- A backward pass through the network diagram determines the early start and early finish dates for each activity.

+> *<strong>wrong reason</strong>: it determines the late start and late finish dates, but not the early one*

+- A backward pass through the network diagram determines the early start and early finish dates for each activity.

+> *<strong>wrong reason</strong>: it determines the late start and late finish dates, but not the early one*

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>